-Sam trained at Drama Centre London, graduating in 2016.
-His recent stage credits include Thérèse Raquin at the Southwark Playhouse, Holding The Man at the Brockley Jack Studio Theatre and the sell-out Party at Above the Stag Theatre.
+Sam trained at Drama Centre London.
+His recent stage credits include Thérèse Raquin (Southwark Playhouse); Next Lesson (Above the Stag Theatre); Holding The Man (Brockley Jack Studio Theatre); and the 2016 and 2018 run of Party (Above the Stag Theatre).

-Further credits include Emoticon (Brockley Jack Studio Theatre); Up4aMeet?
+Further credits include The Worm (Katzpace); Emoticon (Brockley Jack Studio Theatre); Up4aMeet?
 (Waterloo East Theatre); Brace (Up+Up Productions); and Seasonal (Old Red Lion Theatre).

 Holding The Man – Brockley Jack Studio Theatre